sammiee5311/sammiee5311.github.com/_posts/2020-12-01-[raspi]Self-Driving(2).md

 ### yolov3 object detection

-I've tried to detect object with yolov3 and used one of the statues which is at my house. <br>
+I've tried to detect an object with yolov3 and used one of the statues which is at my house. <br>

 <center><img src="/assets/images/post/raspberry_pi/self_driving/yolo/lizard.jpg" width="450" height="450"></center>
 this is the picture of the statue.